AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 1. Co-titling: You can become a partial owner of the vehicle by adding your name to the car’s title.
 The exact process depends on which state you live in, but essentially, it involves co-applying with the owner by filling out paperwork at the Department of Motor Vehicles (DMV).
 Unfortunately, if the owner hasn’t paid off the car, applying for a co-title often isn’t an option.
 To know whether you’re eligible, contact the institution with which the owner financed the car.
 Keep in mind that the insurance premiums are likely to increase if you co-title a car.
 Also, some auto insurance providers don’t allow joint insurance unless you live with the policyholder.

-2. Adding another person to the policy: If you live with someone and drive their car frequently, they can (and should) add you to their auto insurance policy.
+2. Adding another person to the policy: If you live with someone and drive their car frequently, they can (and should) add you as a named driver to their auto insurance policy.
 Some auto insurance providers require policyholders to add their partners to the policies if they live together.
 If you get into an accident while driving your partner’s car and the insurance company discovers you’re living together, it could deny the claim.

 GOOD TO KNOW